spatialos/gdk-for-unity/docs/modules/transform-sync/setup-transform.md

 ## Set up your worker connector

-You then need to add the underlying systems to your worker.
-Open your [`WorkerConnector` implementations]({{urlRoot}}/reference/workflows/monobehaviour/creating-workers) and add the following line to the `HandleWorkerConnectionEstablished` method.
+You need to add the underlying systems to your worker.
+Open your [`WorkerConnector` implementations]({{urlRoot}}/reference/workflows/monobehaviour/creating-workers) and add one of the following lines to the `HandleWorkerConnectionEstablished` method.

 **If this is a client-worker:**